Find all the latest marketing trends on the J&C Blog.

 Once businesses are able to recognize and remember specific customers, what they recommend needs to be relevant and personalized to the customer.
 Relevance is a key factor in personalization and businesses need to go beyond basic demographic information to make the message truly relevant.
 Perhaps in the sandwich shop visit you were in a discussion with the employee and mentioned that you wanted to start eating healthier moving forward.
 The next time you are in, the employee may mention that they also have a low carb option that you may want to try.
 Providing timely and relevant recommendations is critical to personalization and truly connecting with customers at a one-to-one level.

-Incorporating this framework may seems much easier to do when it is one-on-one, but with marketing technology today, marketers can create this same personal experience, online or with direct mail, at scale.
+Incorporating this framework may seem much easier to do when it is one-on-one, but with marketing technology today, marketers can create this same personal experience, online or with direct mail, at scale.
 It is critical to start by building a well-thought-out process, to ensure every touch point is delivered as expected.

 If you are looking into scaling your personalization strategy, contact J&C today.
 As experts in the art and science of customer engagement, J&C can help you develop an actionable plan that resonates with your customers.